ragingbal/streamzero-docs/terms/support-policy.md

 ## II.
 SEVERITY LEVELS AND INCIDENT RESPONSE.

-When submitting a support request, Customer must 1) classify the severity level in accordance with the severity level definitions below, 2) provide Ferris Labs with all information necessary for Ferris Labs to process the request and 3) respond promptly to Ferris Labs with any information reasonably requested to clarify the support request.
+When submitting a support request, Customer must 1) classify the severity level in accordance with the severity level definitions below, 2) provide {{< param replacables.brand_name  >}} Labs with all information necessary for {{< param replacables.brand_name  >}} Labs to process the request and 3) respond promptly to {{< param replacables.brand_name  >}} Labs with any information reasonably requested to clarify the support request.

-Upon receipt of the support request, Ferris Labs will acknowledge the request.
-Ferris Labs may in its discretion adjust the severity level of an issue in its sole discretion but will consider Customer’s feedback in good faith.
-Incidents are escalated as necessary through the Ferris Labs Support organization, ending, if necessary, with Ferris Labs Head of Support.
+Upon receipt of the support request, {{< param replacables.brand_name  >}} Labs will acknowledge the request.  {{< param replacables.brand_name  >}} Labs may in its discretion adjust the severity level of an issue in its sole discretion but will consider Customer’s feedback in good faith.
+Incidents are escalated as necessary through the {{< param replacables.brand_name  >}} Labs Support organization, ending, if necessary, with {{< param replacables.brand_name  >}} Labs Head of Support.

 ### Enterprise Support Severity Definitions ###